Policing, Justice and Law Enforcement in a Digital Age

 The borderless nature of technology-driven crime also creates new practical and legislative obstacles for those tasked with law enforcement and how they collaborate in the name of justice.

-This annual Holyrood ‘Law Enforcement in a Digital Age’ event builds on what we learnt from the inaugural event shaped around last year’s INTERPOL General Assembly and will explore the main issues that digital technology brings to both enabling crime and fighting it.
+This annual Holyrood ‘Law Enforcement in a Digital Age’ event builds on what we learnt from the inaugural event shaped around last year’s INTERPOL General Assembly and will explore the role of digital technology in both enabling crime, and fighting it.

 *This event is free to attend for those working in the public and third sectors.
 If you work in the private sector, please email Sales@holyrood.com to discuss commercial opportunities.